Neuroscience and intelligence: Cortical thickness

 Cortical thickness has also been found to correlate positively with intelligence in humans.
 However, the rate of growth of cortical thickness is also related to intelligence.
 In early childhood, cortical thickness displays a negative correlation with intelligence, while by late childhood this correlation has shifted to a positive one.
 More intelligent children were found to develop cortical thickness more steadily and over longer periods of time than less bright children.
 Studies have found cortical thickness to explain 5% in the variance of intelligence among individuals.
 In a study conducted to find associations between cortical thickness and general intelligence between different groups of people, sex did not play a role in intelligence.
 Although it is hard to pin intelligence on age based on cortical thickness due to different socioeconomic circumstances and education levels, older subjects (17 - 24) tended to have less variances in terms of intelligence than when compared to younger subjects (19 - 17).

 Cortical convolution

-Cortical convolution has increased the folding of the brain’s surface over the course of human evolution.
-It has been hypothesized that the high degree of cortical convolution may be a neurological substrate that supports some of the human brain's most distinctive cognitive abilities.
-Consequently, individual intelligence within the human species might be modulated by the degree of cortical convolution.
+The folding of the brain's surface, known as cortical convolution, has become more pronounced throughout human evolution.
+It has been suggested that this increased folding serves as a neurological foundation for some of the brain's most unique cognitive functions.
+As a result, the extent of cortical convolution may play a role in shaping individual intelligence within the human species.

 An analysis published in 2019 found the contours of 677 children and adolescent (mean age 12.72 years) brains had a genetic correlation of almost 1 between IQ and surface area of the supramarginal gyrus on the left side of the brain.